 Sooner or later, every competitive clay shooter enters their first registered shoot.
 It’s a part of the natural progression.
-Typically you might have got your first taste of clay shooting at a have-a-go stand, perhaps at a game fair or on a stag or hen do.
+Typically you start with thoughts about buying your first shotgun, or you might have got your first taste of clay shooting at a have-a-go stand, perhaps at a game fair or on a stag or hen do.
 You enjoyed it and felt this was something you’d like to pursue, so you find a local shooting ground and have a lesson or two with a small band of mates.
 Before long you’re going along regularly, now shooting caddied rounds rather than paying for an instructor every time.

 This is the stage where most people think about buying their first gun.
 Let me say that you might as well put in your application for a Shotgun Certificate in good time.
 It varies from one police force to the next, but in some areas you could be waiting 12 months or more for your Certificate, so the sooner you get your application in, the better!

 Join an organisation

 I’d advise you to join one of the shooting organisations at this stage too – and if clay shooting is your thing, the CPSA (Clay Pigeon Shooting Association) is the obvious choice in England.
 They are the governing body of the sport, and run the system of Registered shoots, as well as compiling the list of ‘Averages’ – a ranking system based on members’ scores at Registered events.
 The CPSA also runs the major English and British championships in each of the ‘home’ disciplines, such as English Sporting, English Skeet, DTL and so on.

 If your shooting will be split between clays and game or pest control then you might want to look at an organisation that has a wider remit, such as BASC (the British Association for Shooting and Conservation).
 I would urge you to join one organisation or another though, not least because that will automatically provide you with some insurance cover when you’re out shooting.
 Take a look at the insurance and services provided by the different organisations, and decide which is best for you.